Azure/PyRIT/doc/contributing/11_release_process.md

 git tag -a vx.y.z -m "vx.y.z release" --force # to update the tag to the correct commit
 ```

+Note: You may need to build the package again if those changes modify any dependencies, and consider retesting the notebooks if the changes affect them.

 ## 6. Publish to PyPi

 Create an account on pypi.org if you don't have one yet.